Social-Synergy/inclusion-UKR/README.md

 Happy typing!

-We will be grateful for your feedback info@socsynergy.org They help us make the font better.
-Further development of the font (including styles, letters and symbols) is under way.

 ### Version 2.004
-In that release of the font, the typeface of individual letters and symbols has been improved, thus taking into account the results of testing in schools.
-Winter of 2020.

-### Version 2.003
 The current version added features Latin script, a set of symbols (including arithmetic) and an extended set of punctuation marks.
-The textbook with which tests are carried out in schools is printed with a font.
-Spring 2020.
+Further development of the font (including styles, letters and symbols) is under way.

 ![Illustration 1](https://github.com/Social-Synergy/inclusion-UKR/blob/master/docs/picture_3.png)

-### Version 1.001
-The font includes letters of the Ukrainian alphabet (Cyrillic) and several punctuation marks.
-Summer of 2019.